mlorraine4/battleship/README.md

 - Play battleship against a computer!
 - Choose the placement of your warships, or let the game decide for you.
+- First player to sink all enemy ships wins!

 </br>